Interlaken City Guide

 Getting In and Out

-While Interlaken lacks its own international airport, visitors typically fly into Zurich Airport (ZRH), Geneva Airport (GVA), or EuroAirport Basel-Mulhouse-Freiburg (BSL).
-These major hubs are frequently served by carriers such as Swiss International Air Lines and easyJet.
-From Zurich or Geneva, efficient high-speed trains provide direct or single-transfer routes to Interlaken in approximately two to three hours.
-For a closer but more limited option, Bern Airport (BRN) offers seasonal regional connections.
+Interlaken is exceptionally well-connected to Switzerland’s major international hubs via the efficient SBB rail network.
+While the town lacks its own commercial airport, travelers typically fly into Zurich Airport (ZRH), Geneva Airport (GVA), or EuroAirport Basel-Mulhouse-Freiburg (BSL), all of which are served by major carriers like Swiss International Air Lines, Lufthansa, and EasyJet.
+From these gateways, comfortable direct or single-transfer trains whisk you through the scenic Swiss countryside to Interlaken in approximately two to three hours.

 🛍️